What are virtual machine scale sets?

 - When you have many VMs that run your application, it's important to maintain a consistent configuration across your environment.
 For reliable performance of your application, the VM size, disk configuration, and application installs should match across all VMs.

 - With scale sets, all VM instances are created from the same base OS image and configuration.
-This approach lets you easily manage hundreds of VMs without additional configuration tasks or network management.
+This approach lets you easily manage hundreds of VMs without extra configuration tasks or network management.

 - Scale sets support the use of the Azure load balancer for basic layer-4 traffic distribution, and Azure Application Gateway for more advanced layer-7 traffic distribution and TLS termination.

 Provides high availability and application resiliency

 - Scale sets are used to run multiple instances of your application.
 If one of these VM instances has a problem, customers continue to access your application through one of the other VM instances with minimal interruption.

-- For additional availability, you can use Availability Zones to automatically distribute VM instances in a scale set within a single datacenter or across multiple datacenters.
+- For more availability, you can use Availability Zones to automatically distribute VM instances in a scale set within a single datacenter or across multiple datacenters.

 Allows your application to automatically scale as resource demand changes